 NOTE: The following is an advanced announcement.
-The book would not appear in print until November or December of 2018.
-You probably would not be able to order it until then.
+The 320 page monograph would not appear in print until April of 2019.
+You can still place your order ahead of time.

 volume introduces and explains an eye-opening treatment for correcting